-The pandemic hasn’t had many positive ripple effects, except when one looks at eCommerce.
+The pandemic hasn’t had many positive ripple effects, except when one looks at eCommerce trends.
 According to experts, the pandemic of 2020 has launched eCommerce approximately 5 years ahead.
 This change has caused a shift in buying habits and more.
 According to research conducted by Arlington Research and PFSweb’s operation business unit, 44% of consumers have tried at least one new brand during Covid-19 due to lack of stock or extended delivery times.
 The study also found:

 Four out of ten consumers have shopped a new website during the pandemic.

 - 45% of consumers who have shopped a new website during the pandemic will continue to shop that site following a positive experience.